-Unauthorised absence will form part of a student’s record.
-It is often difficult for pupils to catch up with work as they miss out on the interaction with the teacher and other students.
+Unauthorised absence will form part of a pupil’s record.
+It is often difficult for pupils to catch up with work as they miss out on the interaction with the teacher and other pupils.

 To apply for a term time absence please click here.
 Please note that we may need to ask for additional evidence to support any request and therefore require that they are made at least 10 working days in advance of the planned absence.

 Failure to secure your child’s regular attendance at school is an offence under Section 444 of the Education Act 1996.
 If the absence is not authorised, the Local Authority may take legal proceedings against a parent/guardian.
 This may result in the following: